getsentry/integration-platform-example/README.md

 Once you've finalized, tested and deployed your application, you can submit a publication request on Sentry.
 Once it's reviewed, it'll be accessible to install by anyone on the Sentry platform.

-You can find out more about publishing, [here](https://docs.sentry.io/product/integrations/integration-platform/#published-state).
+Check out [the docs](https://docs.sentry.io/product/integrations/integration-platform/public-integration/#publication) to learn more about publishing.

 ## Credits